-“I gave all diligence to write unto you of the common salvation…the faith which was once delivered unto the saints…
+“Beloved, when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you that ye should earnestly contend for the faith which was once delivered unto the saints…

 Job’s majestic poem reaches far beyond the feeble efforts of the Epic of Gilgamesh or the Norse tale of Beowulf and teaches a much more fundamental truth than the lame lesson usually drawn from it of how to respond to suffering.

 What percentage of the ancient population was literate do you think?
-Envision a live production just like the Epic of Gilgamesh or The Odyssey or Beowulf would have been passed down in the millennia before we had television.
+Envision a live production just like the Epic of Gilgamesh or The Odyssey or Beowulf or Shakespeare’s productions, passed down in the millennia before we had television.
+Put some life into it!
+To help, I’m functioning as the choragos in Greek plays with the italicized headings to the narration, and I’ve left out all the clutter of the chapter and verse references.

 Bildad advises Job to find an end to his suffering by consulting the sages from the classical civilization – exemplified by ancient Egypt – preceding their post-apocalyptic dark age.
 (Obviously, this could only be done through their writings carried through the flood.)